Austin & Ally: Production

 The series was created by Kevin Kopelow and Heath Seifert, the writers and producers of the Nickelodeon comedy series All That and the Disney Channel sitcoms Sonny with a Chance and Jonas.
 Production for the pilot episode began in mid-February 2011, and on May 24, 2011, Disney Channel announced that Austin & Ally had been picked up as a series.
 They initially ordered 13 episodes, though that number was later increased to 21; however, only 19 aired.
 The first promo for the series was released in October 2011, during Disney Channel's Make Your Mark: The Ultimate Dance-Off event.
 The series officially premiered on December 2, 2011.
 The series was renewed for a second season and resumed production in summer 2012.
 The second season premiered on October 7, 2012.
 The series was renewed for a third season by Disney Channel on April 2, 2013.
 The third season premiered on October 27, 2013, and production ended on January 24, 2014.
 The series was renewed for a fourth season on April 25, 2014, which premiered on January 18, 2015.
 On February 6, 2015, Laura Marano stated that the fourth season would be the final season.
 The final episode aired on January 10, 2016.

 Songs

 Broadcast

-The series airs worldwide on Disney Channel.
+The series aired worldwide on Disney Channel.
 It aired as a preview in Canada alongside the original broadcast and premiered on January 20, 2012.
 It premiered in Singapore on March 3, 2012, and in Australia and New Zealand on March 23, 2012.
 In India, the series premiered on Disney Channel on December 1, 2013, and on October 30, 2017 on Disney International HD.
 In the UK and Ireland the series aired a preview on March 30, 2012, and premiered on April 20, 2012.
 The series premiered on Disney Channel in Canada on September 1, 2015, with Raini Rodriguez and Calum Worthy introducing the series with special contests and events.